AK1817/Cognitive_load_Experiment/README.md

 Set the correct screen size in PsychoPy experiment setttings >> Screen >> Window Size.
 You can get your screen size from http://whatismyscreenresolution.net/

-# videos and music filees are missing,  as it exceeds the file size limit.
-video is missing in the folder 'res/video/' music is missing from the folder 'res/music'
+# The video files are missing from the 'res/video/' folder, and the music files are missing from the 'res/music' folder.
+This is because these files exceed the file size limit set by GitHub.
-please add your own  video and music and make the changes
+To address this issue, please add your own video and music files to the respective folders.